Incentives for Builders & Developers

 The City identifies sites in new City-owned neighbourhoods for housing that can be provided at low price points for affordable and Entry-level ownership opportunities.
 Once identified, these sites are made available to housing providers through a request for proposals (RFP) process.

 New Zoning District for Entry-Level and Attainable Housing

 The City has created a new zoning district (RMTN1) designed specifically for Entry-level and Affordable housing.
 This district may be applied in both new and existing neighbourhoods, and includes provisions for higher density that can reduce the cost per unit.

-Direct Sale of City-owned Land for Affordable Housing Projects
+Direct Sale of City-owned Land for Attainable Housing Projects

 The City has a policy in place that permits the direct sale of City-owned land to non-profit housing providers for specific affordable housing projects.

 Housing providers must apply to the Planning and Development Division for consideration for a direct sale.

 Priority Review of Approved Attainable Housing Projects